AJ2O/aws-whitepapers-summary/DevOps/iac.md

 # Monitoring & Performance
 It's important to capture key metrics to assess the health of the environment and take corrective action when problems arise.
 Metrics provide visibility into the environment's state, and can allow your organization to automatically respond to events.
 To address the need to collect and analyze metrics and log files, AWS offers the [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) service.

+## Amazon CloudWatch
 CloudWatch is a set of services that ingests, interprets, and responds to runtime metrics, logs, and events.
 It automatically aggregates metrics from resources across AWS services, and can be configured to respond with built-in actions such as notifications, or with custom actions such as invoking an [AWS Lambda](https://aws.amazon.com/lambda/) function.
 The code for the Lamdba functions become part of the infrastructure code base, extending IaC to the monitoring level.
 CloudWatch is composed of three main services: the main CloudWatch service, CloudWatch Logs, and CloudWatch Events.
 These will now be explored in more detail.

-## Amazon CloudWatch
+### Amazon CloudWatch
 The main CloudWatch service collects and tracks metrics for many AWS services, including EC2, DynamoDB, RDS, API Gateway, etc. Custom metrics can also be created and pushed from your applications to be monitored by CloudWatch.
 In CloudWatch, you can implement metric-based alarms that can invoke notifications or custom actions such as Lambda functions.

-## Amazon CloudWatch Logs
+### Amazon CloudWatch Logs
 CloudWatch Logs monitors and stores logs from EC2, CloudTrail, Lambda, and other sources.
 Ingested log data can be the basis for new CloudWatch metrics, that can in turn, trigger your CloudWatch alarms.
 You can use this capability to monitor and alert on any resource that generates logs, without needing to write additional application code.

-## Amazon CloudWatch Events / Amazon EventBridge
+### Amazon CloudWatch Events / Amazon EventBridge
 CloudWatch Events produces a stream of changes from AWS environments, applies a rules engine, and delivers matching events to specified targets.
 Example events that can be streamed include changing an EC2 instance's state, taking an EBS snapshot, AWS API calls, AWS Trusted Advisor optimization notifications, and much more.
 Targets include built-in actions such as SNS notifications, or custom responses such as Lambda functions.

 [Amazon EventBridge](https://aws.amazon.com/eventbridge/) is the new implementation of CloudWatch, with more robust functionality.
 It can use sources from third-party Software-as-a-Service (SaaS) applications, and your own applications.
 It uses the same API as CloudWatch Events, so all of your existing API usage can remain the same.
+A full list of EventBridge targets is listed in the [*Amazon EventBridge User Guide*](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-targets.html).

 The ability of an infrastructure to respond to selected events offers benefits in both operations and security.
 For operations, events automate maintenance activities without having to manage a separate scheduling system, and for information security, events can can provide notifications of console logins, authentication failures, and risky API calls discovered by CloudTrail.